 Having a vegan diet can be considered time consuming, both in terms of shopping for and food preparation.
 However, there are a growing number of ready meal options out there.
 M&S’ Plant Kitchen Cashew Mac was a star performer; taste, texture and price were all rated above the category norm – “Lovely texture and great flavour mix.
 Definitely a winner with this”.
 Morrisons V Taste Mushroom Bolognese performed above the category norm for taste and texture, but the “uninspiring” pack let it down.
 Tesco’s Wicked Kitchen Pesto Lasagne failed to impress with “rubbery pasta”’ and “bland” flavours, scoring below the norm for taste, texture and price.

-For some there is an expectation that Veganism ‘might be a bit healthier’, an expectation often shared with free from lines.
+For some there is an expectation that Veganism ‘might be a bit healthier’.
 Although others believe that products can contain ‘a lot of salt’ and added extras ‘to get the taste’.
 This was the case in M&S’ Plant Kitchen Green Thai Curry & Jasmine Rice, which was “very high in saturated fat, so not as healthy as you think”.

 So, it seems creating a tasty, convenient plant-based option that doesn’t cost the earth is possible.
 Just take Morrisons V Taste Coconut Katsu Curry Melt which delivered on taste, texture and price point.

 It will be interesting to see how these products survive in an ever-evolving and highly competitive marketplace and will inevitably be shaped by consumer demand.
 It seems the movement to cut down on meat consumption is gathering momentum, although how many maintain a strict vegan diet remains to be seen.
 With continued innovation in this category, own label products are only set to improve.
 Brands are going to have to fight harder for shelf space, as own label products forge the way.